 In other words, don’t get rid of all of your branding for the sake of following a trend.
 Remember the cautionary tale of Pizza Hut.
 You may find that keeping some of your old identity (or at least the spirit of it) will help ground you in your rebranding campaign.
 You may find that a little shift is all you need to push your brand to extraordinary.

 Sharing Your Rebrand with the World

 After you’ve designed the visual elements of your branding and it’s ready for promotion, be sure to publish yourself on all of your important social media platforms.
-Do you have audience on Facebook, Google+, Twitter, LinkedIn, Pinterest, or Instagram?
+Do you have an audience on Facebook, Google+, Twitter, LinkedIn, Pinterest, or Instagram?
 Well, now’s the time to unveil your new launch.
-Here’s a few great ways to get the message out:
+Here are a few great ways to get the message out:

 Use an Infographic to Show the Evolution of Your Rebrand No one wants to read a boring, old press release when you can present all the information visually instead.

 Infographics are a great visual tool to grabbing attention and getting your audience excited about your rebranding.
 You can share who was involved in your rebranding effort, how many changes it took to get the logo just right, and the story behind the reason for the change.

 Get Your Brand Ambassadors Involved Do you have top customers who love your brand and tell their friends about you?
 Be sure to give them the head’s up about your rebranding before announcing to the general public.
 Let them hit the streets and share your new look on visual social media platforms like instagram and Pinterest.

 Here’s a real-life example of how American Airlines launched their new fleet and used social media to do it.